hmrc/alcohol-duty-account/README.md

 This is the backend microservice that provides account information for Alcohol Duty Service, e.g. financial data and obligations.

+## Shuttering the BTA tile

+BTA doesn't shutter the tiles individually.
+Instead, the shuttering is done by setting features.bta-service-available in config to false.
+The service will then return 503 when attempting to get bta tile data and BTA will display relevant tile.

 ## API Endpoints

 - [Get BTA tile data](api-docs/get-bta-tile-data.md): `GET /alcohol-duty-account/bta-tile-data`